groupschoof/AHRD/README.md

 In order to run AHRD on BLASTX results instead of BLASTP results you have to modify the following parameters in the ahrd_example_input.yml:

-<code>token_score_bit_score_weight: 0.5
+            token_score_bit_score_weight: 0.5
             token_score_database_score_weight: 0.3
-token_score_overlap_score_weight: 0.2</code>
+            token_score_overlap_score_weight: 0.2

 Since the algorithm is based on protein sequences and the BLASTX searches are based on nucleotide sequence there will be a problem calculating the overlap score of the blast result.
 To overcome this problem the token_score_overlap_score_weight has to be set to 0.0.
 Therefore the other two scores have to be raised.
 These three parameters have to sum up to 1.
 The resulting parameter configuration could look like this:

-<code>token_score_bit_score_weight: 0.6
+            token_score_bit_score_weight: 0.6
             token_score_database_score_weight: 0.4
-token_score_overlap_score_weight: 0.0</code>
+            token_score_overlap_score_weight: 0.0

 ### 2.6 Computing F-Scores for selected parameter sets (AHRD-Evaluator)

 Having different parameter sets AHRD enables you to compute their performance in terms of F-Scores for each protein in comparison to a ground truth.
 Optionally you can also revise the theorectically maximum attainable F-Score and see how well the best Hits from each sequence similarity search perform.
 In order to do so, use the Evaluator function:

-<code>java -cp ./dist/ahrd.jar ahrd.controller.Evaluator evaluator_example_hrd.yml</code>
+            java -cp ./dist/ahrd.jar ahrd.controller.Evaluator evaluator_example_hrd.yml

 See ``./test/resources/evaluator_example_hrd.yml`` for more details.